min2ha/ukwa-site/content/target/44396/index.en.md

   "subject": "Brexit"
 }

-# EU Law Analysis: What Role for the European Parliament under Article 50 TEU?

 If a deal is reached on the UK's withdrawal from the EU, entry into force would be dependent upon a qualified majority vote in favour in the Council, but also, and crucially, prior to such a vote taking place, the consent of the European Parliament is first required.
 This raises two questions discussed in this blog post: first, how does the European Parliament give or withhold its consent?
 And second, what happens if that consent is not forthcoming?